graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL servers must return an ordered list as the result of a list type.
 Each item in the list must be the result of a result coercion of the item type.
-If a reasonable coercion is not possible they must raise a field error.
+If a reasonable coercion is not possible it must raise a field error.
 In particular, if a non-list is returned, the coercion should fail, as this indicates a mismatch in expectations between the type system and the implementation.

+If a list's item type is nullable, then errors occuring during preparation or coercion of an individual item in the list must result in a the value {null} at that position in the list along with an error added to the response.
+If a list's item type is non-null, an error occuring at an individual item in the list must result in a field error for the entire list.

+Note: For more information on the error handling process, see "Errors and Non-Nullability" within the Execution section.

 **Input Coercion**